Failure mode and effects analysis

-Sometimes FMEA is extended to FMECA (failure mode, effects, and criticality analysis) to indicate that criticality analysis is performed too.
+Sometimes FMEA is extended to FMECA(failure mode, effects, and criticality analysis) with Risk Priority Numbers (RPN) to indicate criticality.

 FMEA is an inductive reasoning (forward logic) single point of failure analysis and is a core task in reliability engineering, safety engineering and quality engineering.

 A successful FMEA activity helps identify potential failure modes based on experience with similar products and processes—or based on common physics of failure logic.
 It is widely used in development and manufacturing industries in various phases of the product life cycle.
 Effects analysis refers to studying the consequences of those failures on different system levels.

 Functional analyses are needed as an input to determine correct failure modes, at all system levels, both for functional FMEA or piece-part (hardware) FMEA.
-An FMEA is used to structure mitigation for risk reduction based on either failure (mode) effect severity reduction or based on lowering the probability of failure or both.
-The FMEA is in principle a full inductive (forward logic) analysis, however the failure probability can only be estimated or reduced by understanding the failure mechanism.
+An FMEA is used to structure mitigation for risk reduction based on either reducing the severity of the failure mode or effect, or on lowering the probability of failure, or both.

+The FMEA is in principle a full inductive (forward logic) analysis; however the failure probability can only be estimated or reduced by understanding the failure mechanism.
 Hence, FMEA may include information on causes of failure (deductive analysis) to reduce the possibility of occurrence by eliminating identified (root) causes.